 Student Writers Showcase is a writing competition for Metropolitan Nashville Public School students in grades 5 - 8.
 It is designed to encourage creativity, promote the importance of good communication skills, and complement and support the Metro language arts curriculum.
-The program was funded by The Tennessean/Gannett Foundation.
-PENCIL did not conduct this program in fiscal year 2009.
+The program was funded by The Tennessean/Gannett Foundation and the Nashville Alliance for Public Education on behalf of One Nashville.